Skrekulko/cryptopals-crypto-challenges/README.md

 ### Status Of This Project

 This is still a work in progress.
-Since I am not solving the challenges or a regular basis, the update schedule is erratic.
+Since I am not solving the challenges on a regular basis, the update schedule is erratic.
 In the table of contents, every solved challenge is indicated with a :heavy_check_mark:, while every unsolved challenge is marked with a :x:.

 ## How To Run

+### Virtual Environment

 Python virtual environment is recommended for running these challenges, with a small guide on how to set it up here:

+#### Installation And Activation

 ```shell
 # Install virtualenv If Not Already Installed